 In an application for the issue or renewal of a dealer’s licence, the applicant must give the name and address of each person who will be (if the licence is issued or renewed) a close associate of the applicant and particulars of the nature of each such person’s association with the applicant.

-[Regulation 6D inserted in Gazette 12 Aug 2003 p.
+[Regulation 6D inserted: Gazette 12 Aug 2003 p.
 3666.]

 6E.
 Dealer’s licences — restrictions on issue